 Dear Procurement Team,

-We have successfully helped over 30 European importers reduce lead times by 25%.
-Can our 7-day express delivery services help improve your supply chain efficiency as well?
+We have successfully helped more than 30 European importers reduce their delivery time by 25%.
+Can our 7-day express delivery service help you improve your supply chain efficiency?

 [Your Name | Position | Company]